roualdes/bridgestan/paper/paper.md

 for development of applied statistics packages.
-Using Google's [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm on the dependency graph [@de-Vries:2014] amongst the 19,159 R packages listed on the Comprehensive R Archive Network (CRAN) as of 2022-12-31, we find that `rstan` ranks at number 70, `rstantools` 179, and `rstanarm` 502.
-Two interfaces to Stan, `pystan` and `cmdstanpy`, both rank in the top 600 packages by downloads on the Python Package Index (PyPI).
+Using Google's [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm on the dependency graph [@de-Vries:2014] amongst the 19,159 R packages listed on the Comprehensive R Archive Network (CRAN) as of 2022-12-31, three R packages that exist solely to provide access to Stan rank quite
+well: `rstan` ranks at number 70, `rstantools` 179, and `rstanarm` 502.
+Further, two Python interfaces to Stan, `pystan` and `cmdstanpy`, both rank in the top 600 packages by downloads on the Python Package Index (PyPI).

 C++ can be cumbersome for algorithm prototyping, so developers have been requesting ways to access Stan models for algorithm development